Contra Dance Callers Course

 Teen Class (13-17): Suzannah Park, Ira Bernstein

 This high energy group will delve into the dance and music of South Africa during the years of Apartheid.
 Ira will teach Gumboot dancing, a style of dance created by black miners in South Africa.
-Ira leaned these dance steps from his friend and political exile, Tsepo Makone in the 1980s.
+Ira learned these dance steps from his friend and political exile, Tsepo Makone in the 1980s.
 Suzannah will teach songs and dances she learned in S.A. in 2014.
 Music and dance is what moves humans forward together, particularly in the face of great hardship.

 Wake UP!
 Contras & Stuff (18 & up): Janine Smith